Lio (singer): Life and career

 She appeared in three films in 1990 and 1991, Chambre à part, Sans un cri, and Après l'amour.
 Her 1991 album, Des fleurs pour un caméléon, was produced by Étienne Daho, she had already contributed vocals for one of Daho's earliest and biggest hits, "Week-End À Rome".
 Daho was given carte blanche in the studio because Lio was busy shooting a film; however, when his work was over, he showed no interest in promoting the album with her, limiting the success of the album.
 Her next album, Wandatta, presenting a more mature approach in contrast with her previous image, and with a sleeve designed by Guy Peellaert, was released in 1995.
 However, it was relatively unsuccessful, and she withdrew for a time to live near Angoulême with her partner and children.
 In 1998, she recorded with Esteban in Cuba, and in 1999 she appeared in 50 performances of the French adaptation of Seven Brides For Seven Brothers, a musical staged at the Folies Bergère.
 She had two kids that year.
 She released the single "Je suis comme je suis" and the album Chante Prévert containing interpretations of the poems of Jacques Prévert, in 2000.
 After performing the songs on tour throughout France, Europe and North Africa, she released the live album Cœur de rubis in 2004.
 She also appeared in over 250 performances of the theater play Le Bébé, an adaptation of a book by Marie Darrieussecq staged by Marc Goldberg.

 Since 2008, Lio has been a judge on the French "pop idol" show Nouvelle Star.
 In 2009, she returned to music with the rock band Phantom.
 In 2011, she became a judge on The Voice Belgique.

 As of 2012, several of Lio's songs (like her 1982 song "Mona Lisa") have been rediscovered and used as samples in numerous songs by artists in the Nu-disco, House and EDM genres.
 In 2014, she gave an acoustic rendition of several songs by the Brazilian composer Dorival Caymmi at the Archiduc café in central Brussels.

 In March 2018, she released her new album Lio Canta Caymmi on the label Crammed Discs.
 It consists of half-Portuguese, half-French covers of songs by the Brazilian composer Dorival Caymmi.
 It was the first time she recorded an entire album in Portuguese, her mother tongue.
 She had previously released a cover of the Brazilian standard "The Girl from Ipanema" in 1991 but she sang the English lyrics.

+In 2024 she became one of the judges on Drag Race Belgium.

+Personal life

+She is a mother of six: Nubia (born in 1987), Igor (born in 1993), Esmeralda (born in 1995), Garance and Léa (born in 1999) and Diego (2003–2025).